semantic-flow/sflo-dendron-notes/sflo.contributors.general-guidance.md

   - if you see a reference to IRI or URI, it might need updating, or it might mean a distinction should be drawn
 - RDF comments should be extremely concise and clear.

+### Quadstore

+- make sure you are familiar with [[sflo.tech-stack.quadstore.readme]], which documents the API
+- For testability and in case we ever want to use multiple stores simultaneously, store-accessing functions take a "

 ## Documentation

-- Avoid numbering of headings and list items, as it makes re-ordering a pain
+- Avoid numbering of code comments, headings and list items, as it makes re-ordering a pain
 - All specifications and design docs are in `sflo-dendron-notes/`
 - Check conversation logs in `sflo.conv.*` for context on design decisions if necessary, but beware of superceded and dangerously-outdated info